bitwarden/contributing-docs/docs/contributing/featureflags.md

 }
 ```

-By default, the LaunchDarkly startup will look for this file to be named `flags.json` and be placed
+By default, the LaunchDarkly startup will look for this file in the root project directory (e.g.
-in the root project directory (e.g. `/src/Api/` for the `Api` project), where it will be deployed to
+`/src/Api/` for the `Api` project), where it will be deployed to the build output directory.
-the build output directory.
-However, if you prefer to store the file in a different location, the
+However, if you prefer to store the file in a different location, the `FlagDataFilePath`
-`FlagDataFilePath` configuration setting can be used to override it.
-The file must be present before
+configuration setting can be used to override it.
+The file must be present before building the
-building the solution, but once there you can change the file contents and see immediate results in
+solution, but once there you can change the file contents and see immediate results in running /
-running / debugging code.
+debugging code.

-In either case replace `example-boolean-key` and `example-string-key` with your flag names and
-update the value(s) accordingly.

 :::tip Local data source for flags used in the client